markgbeckett/jupiter_ace/rc2014_sound_card/README.md

 ``PLAY cdefgabC``

-Flats and sharps are indicated by prefixing the particular note by `$` or '#`, respectively.
+Flats and sharps are indicated by prefixing the particular note by `$` or `#`, respectively.
 So, to play the C minor scale, enter

 ``PLAY cd$efg$a$bC``

 When specifying notes, capitalisation is important.
 Lower-case notes are taken from the current octave, upper-case notes are taken from the octave above.

+You can also play rest notes, by adding `&` to the the PLAY string.
+For example:

+``PLAY cdefgabC&Cdagfedc``

 To change the current octave, for a particular channel, use the sequence `O<octave-number>`.
 Again, capitalisation is important.
 The default octave if 5, that is `O5`.
 So, for example, to play a simple two-channel tune, try:

 ``PLAY O4cCcCgGgG O6CaCe$bd$bD``